 Articulate explores how creative thinking shapes our world.

 Articulate with Jim Cotter

 Articulate connects audiences to the human stories behind art, offering a trustworthy, visually stimulating, never ordinary take on classical, contemporary, and popular art forms.
 From acclaimed musicians and best-selling authors to designers changing the way we live, each episode explores what great creative thinkers and doers can tell us about who we are, who we’ve been, and who we might become.

-In 2015, with the support of Articulate founding sponsor The Neubauer Family Foundation, veteran radio journalist and broadcaster Jim Cotter and an upstart production team began work on a new public television program that would investigate the universal and useful truths that drive great creativity.
+In 2015, with the support of Articulate founding sponsor The Neubauer Family Foundation, a production team led by veteran radio journalist and broadcaster Jim Cotter began work on a new public television program.
 The team envisioned—and realized, first in Philadelphia, then nationwide—a program that would serve as a one-of-a-kind window into the ideas and experiences of diverse artists, from authors and architects to musicians and dancers.

 Articulate’s home base is a high-tech warren of fourth-story rooms in a 19th-century townhouse built by the financier and industrialist Edward T. Stotesbury on Philadelphia’s iconic Rittenhouse Square; the television studio occupies a refurbished squash court added to the building in the early 20th-century.
 In 2018, production expanded into the Stotesbury ballroom, a gilded, high-ceilinged room that plays singular host to Articulate’s full-episode concert shows.
 Our Andrew Bird concert show, Whistling While He Works, received two 2020 Daytime Emmy® Award nominations and the award for Outstanding Sound Mixing.
 In 2021 and 2022, Articulate was nominated for the Daytime Emmy® Award for Outstanding Arts and Popular Culture Program.

 Meet Jim Cotter